 This is why, I believe, you will find some variation in the specific guidelines for the modern-day Daniel Fast, as far as what foods are included and which ones are restricted.
 The food guidelines on my website are the ones most commonly observed in a Daniel Fast.
 The intention of today’s Daniel Fast is not to duplicate exactly what Daniel did but the spirit in which he did it.
 Daniel’s passion for the Lord caused him to hunger and thirst more for spiritual food than for physical food, which should be the desire of anyone choosing to participate in this type of fast.

 Try not to get too hung up on what you should and shouldn’t eat.
-Remember, the most important part of the fast is that you deny yourself physically so that you may seek the Lord in prayer and grow closer to Him.
-Your particular fast may look a little different than someone else’s, but that’s ok.
+The most important part of the Daniel Fast is that you deny yourself physically so that you may seek the Lord in prayer and grow closer to Him.
+Your fast may look a little different than someone else’s, and that’s fine.
 Some people may need to be stricter than others in their food choices so that their fast is a sacrifice for them.
 These food guidelines are meant to be just that – a guide.
 They are given to help you create boundaries for your fast.

 The Daniel Fast Food List

 - All fruit – fresh, frozen, dried, juiced, or canned.

 - All vegetables – fresh, frozen, dried, juiced, or canned.

 - All whole grains – amaranth, barley, brown rice, oats, quinoa, millet, and whole wheat.

 - All nuts & seeds – almonds, cashews, macadamia nuts, peanuts, pecans, pine nuts, walnuts, pumpkin seeds, sesame seeds, and sunflower seeds; unsweetened almond milk.
 Nut butters are also included.